Orchidaceae/AI_palette_recommendation/README.md

 Uses supervised learning in order to predict user rating of palettes, classifying palettes into 3 score classes: 1 2 3 where 1=dislike, 2=neither dislike nor like, 3=like.

+## Classification problem
+Multi-Class Classification, one sample belongs to just one of many classes.
 # Work process

 ## Data collection
 Since the recommendation engine is supposed to personalize palette recommendations for specific users, data has to be collected and stored for better predictions.
 We came up with a system that shows the user a randomly generated 3 color palette and asks the user to rate it from 1 to 3 in order to collect preferens data.
 The 3 byte hexadecimal color codes and the rating number are then written to a csv-file for the later training of the neural network.